 To move away from using the storage account access key is the integration with Azure AD and role-based access control (RBAC).
 And for many cases where storage accounts are publicly exposed, this might be a good option because it forces users to authenticate with Azure AD accounts to access the data.

 But with the new attribute-based access control, we can actually go even more granular.
-In this article, I will show you how to leverage attribute-based access control (ABAC) for the Azure blob service.
+In this article, we will show you how to leverage attribute-based access control (ABAC) for the Azure blob service.

 To follow this article, you need to have the following:

-- One or more storage containers created with a couple of blobs uploaded – To create a container and upload blob, you can follow the instructions described here.
+3) One or more storage containers created with a couple of blobs uploaded – To create a container and upload a blob, you can follow the instructions described here.

 Register-AzProviderFeature -FeatureName BlobIndex -ProviderNamespace Microsoft.Storage Register-AzResourceProvider -ProviderNamespace Microsoft.Storage